Flygenring/hn-client/README.md

 Its purpose is to use the Hacker New API to read the latest stories, pick 20 of them, populate them with more detailed information, and then display them in a not too user-unfriendly way.

 ## Preview
-The application can be found running at https://hn.flygenring.eu/
+The (first attempted) application can be found running at https://hn.flygenring.eu/

+The (updated and muuuch more fancy) application can be found running at https://hn2.flygenring.eu/

 ## Running locally
 Basically the app is run by cloning it from GitHub, installing dependencies, and running the `dev` script.